Celebrating Mink Brook’s 15th Anniversary

 Restoring Native Floodplain Forest

-After three years’ work to control invasive buckthorn, honeysuckle, barberry, and Japanese knotweed that had overrun much of the floodplain at Mink Brook, we have now replanted the area with 2000 native trees and shrubs.
+After three years’ work to control invasive buckthorn, honeysuckle, barberry, and Japanese knotweed that had overrun the floodplain at Mink Brook, we replanted with 2000 native trees and shrubs.
 The species selected are well-adapted to water level changes and offer excellent food and cover for birds and other wildlife.
-Silver and red maple, red osier dogwood and elderberry, and many other shrubs will soon grow to occupy the space formerly taken by invasives.
+Silver and red maple, red osier dogwood and elderberry, and others will occupy the space formerly taken by invasives.
 For a few years, they’ll remain protected by mesh sleeves against the efforts of hungry beavers and deer.

-Thanks to our volunteers, including the Hanover Lions Club, who have worked all week alongside our forester, Ehrhard Frost of Full Circle Forestry, and his crew.
+Thanks to our volunteers, including the Hanover Lions Club, who worked alongside our forester, Ehrhard Frost of Full Circle Forestry, and his crew.
 The project is supported by a cost-share grant from the USDA Natural Resources Conservation Service and a generous gift from the Hanover Lions Club.
+Thanks also to Hanover/Norwich Youth in Action for checking on the plantings, pulling garlic mustard, and improving trail surfaces.

 About Mink Brook Nature Preserve